LWM2M

 Info

 This document is not supposed to cover every detail of firmware update process because they are already specified in the LWM2M specification.
-This instead summaries the process, highlights the key points and possible customizations of the firmware update process in Cumulocity IoT LWM2M.
+This instead summaries the process, highlights the key points and possible customizations of the firmware update process in Cumulocity LWM2M.

 Firmware update state machine